intel/confidential-cloud-native-primitives/tools/cvm-image-rewriter/README.md

     sudo dpkg -i cloud-init_23.3.1-1_all.deb
     ```

-8. If it is running with `libvirt/virt-daemon` hypervisor, then:
+7. If it is running with `libvirt/virt-daemon` hypervisor, then:

   - In file `/etc/libvirt/qemu.conf`, make sure `user` and `group` is `root` or
     current user.
   - If need customize the connection URL, you can specify via `-s` like `-s /var/run/libvirt/libvirt-sock`,
-    please make sure current user belong to libvirt group via following commands:
+    please make sure the current user belongs to the libvirt group via the following commands:
     ```
     sudo usermod -aG libvirt $USER
     sudo systemctl daemon-reload